 The Rosenwald School building program played a prominent and pivotal role in the education of African Americans in the early 20th century.

 A result of a partnership between Booker T. Washington of Tuskegee Institute and Julius Rosenwald, President of Sears, Roebuck and Company, the Rosenwald Fund providing matching grants for more than 5,000 schools, shops and teacher’s residences built in 15 southern states, between 1917 and 1931.The schools became obsolete in 1954 with the U.S. Supreme Court ruling that outlawed segregation in public education.
-Many of the schools we abandoned or demolished and their invaluable contributions forgotten.
+Many of the schools were abandoned or demolished and their invaluable contributions forgotten.

 Despite their critical role in the education of a large portion of the southern populations, Rosenwald Schools are a largely unfamiliar component of the educational history of the United state.
 As a consequence the National Trust for Historic preservation named Rosenwald Schools to its 2002 list of Most Endangered sites.
 More recently, Rosenwald Schools were designated as one of the first of the Trust’s National Treasures continuing their commitment to their preservation.